williamdlees/TRIgS/docs/ClusterSeqs.md

 # ClusterSeqs #

-ClusterSeqs partitions a set of sequences into clusters, such that all sequences in each cluster are the same length, and, for each sequence in a cluster, there is at least one other sequence in the cluster within the threshold identity.
+ClusterSeqs partitions a set of sequences into clusters, such that all sequences in each cluster are the same length, and, form a connected network in which each sequence has neighbours that are within the identity threshold.
 The identity is calculated as the Hamming distance divided by length.

 Typically, clustering methods first create an exhaustive distance matrix, exhaustively enumerating the pairwise distances between items to be clustered.
 Once this is in place, there are efficient techniques for clustering, however the distance matrix can take a long time to compute.
 ClusterSeqs clusters chunks of sequences, and then merges the chunks.
 Because in NGS analyses the number of clusters is generally much smaller than the number of sequences, this can greatly reduce the number of distances that need to be computed (although the performance of the method will depend on the nature of the clusters).